AfsanIdrisi/theblogs/README.md

 -Create a database name " blogpage "
 -In main directory there will be a blogs.sql file import it as table to blogpage database -If you want to change any configuration of database like password or anything you can change it in file path : backend/server.js(line no 13)
+Step 3: Start Backend Server
+Navigating to backend folder cd backend
-Download Below Dependencies after navigating to backend folder
+Download Below Dependencies after
 - nodemon
 - express
-run script in terminal : nodemon server.js check Terminal if it is showing "connected to sql" then database is connected and port is getting listen on localhost port 5000 open another terminal and navigate to theblogs run : npm run dev
+run script in terminal : nodemon server.js check Terminal if it is showing "connected to sql" then database is connected and server is getting listen on localhost port 5000 open another terminal and navigate to theblogs run : npm run dev